MicrosoftDocs/sql-docs/docs/reporting-services/report-data/specify-credential-and-connection-information-for-report-data-sources.md

 - Remote connections are enabled.
 If you're accessing SQL Server relational databases on external computers, you can use SQL Server Configuration Manager tool to verify that remote connections over Transmission Control Protocol (TCP) are enabled.

-## Ways to specify credentials for connecting to remote data sources
+### Specify credentials for connecting to remote data sources

  The data sources that provide content to reports are often hosted on remote servers.
 To retrieve data for a report, the report server must connect to the server by using a set of credentials that you provide in advance or that are obtained at run time.
 When configuring a data source, you can specify credentials in the following ways: